HUD toughens housing inspections after tenants complain of unsafe conditions

 The U.S. Department of Housing and Urban Development has taken a step toward tougher health and safety inspections of taxpayer-subsidized housing, amid recent reports of substandard living conditions at the properties.

-HUD said it would provide landlords only 14 days' advance notice that it would be conducting an inspection, rather a heads-up of up to three or four months.
+The agency said it would provide landlords only 14 days' advance notice that it would be conducting an inspection, rather than a heads-up of up to three or four months.
 The agency described its decision as a “dramatic” change that would discourage cosmetic, last-minute repairs to housing for low-income Americans, according to a press release issued Wednesday.

 “It’s become painfully clear to us that too many public housing authorities and private landlords whom we contract with were using the weeks before their inspection to make quick fixes, essentially gaming the system,” Housing and Urban Development Secretary Ben Carson said in the press statement Wednesday.